-- Chemistry with Lab (1 year in high school with C or higher, or college equivalent) GRCC: CHM 110 or higher.
+- Biology with lab (1 year in high school with C or higher, or college equivalent) GRCC: BI 101 or any BI course with lab.

-- Biology (1 year in high school with C or higher, or college equivalent) GRCC: BI 101 or any BI class with lab.
+- Chemistry with Lab (1 year in high school with C or higher, or college equivalent) GRCC: CHM 110 or any course with lab.

 - HESI Exam (scored subtests: math, reading comprehension, vocabulary and general knowledge, grammar).
 There is a fee for this exam.
 Passing score on each subtest must be 75% or higher.
 Scores are valid for 8 years.
 For more info, visit our HESI Exam information.

 - All prospective health students are required to submit to a criminal background check (CBC) to be eligible for all GRCC Health Programs.

 Background Check Form and ICHAT